Death Comes to Pemberley: Plot summary

+The novel begins in October 1803, six years after the events in Pride and Prejudice, which ended with the marriage of Darcy and Elizabeth.

 George Wickham and his friend Captain Martin Denny, with Wickham's young wife Lydia (née Bennet), in a horse drawn chaise, are passing through a wooded area on the grounds of Pemberley in Derbyshire.
 Denny shouts to the driver to stop, and gets out.
 He runs into the woods, followed by Wickham, trying to stop him.
 Distraught, Lydia demands to be driven up to the house.
 The coachman, hearing shots, raises the alarm and Darcy and his cousin Colonel Fitzwilliam, Viscount Hartlep, hurry to the wood minutes later.
 They discover Denny, a bloodstained corpse.
 Despite the shots, Denny had received the mortal blows from a blunt instrument.
 Wickham, still not sober, is beside him, and is heard to say that the death of Denny is his fault.

 Later in court, Wickham says that Denny "thought that I had been wrong to resign my commission without having a sound profession and a settled home for my wife.
 In addition he thought that my plan to leave Mrs Wickham at Pemberley to spend the night there and to attend the ball the next day was both inconsiderate and would be inconvenient for Mrs Darcy.
 I believe that it was his increasing impatience with my conduct that made my company intolerable to him, and that it was this reason that led him to stop the chaise and run into the woodland."